pedroski121/pedroski121/README.md

 I love anything technology.
 Dabbled in cisco networking and machine learnin now focused on software development.
 I have a high affinity towards writing code and hope to use code someday to improve the standard of living of humanity.

-* 🌍  I live on planet earth
+* 🌍  I am from the planet earth
 * ✉️  You can contact me at [obipedrochinomso@gmail.com](mailto:obipedrochinomso@gmail.com)
 * 🤝  I'm open to having fun building software